nate-double-u/hugo-versions-presentation/slides/documentation-versioning.md

 # Versioning Concerns

-What are the concerns when versioning documentation in a website?
+What are the concerns when versioning technical documentation in a website?
 - Does the documentation need versioning yet?
 - Navigation (visitor ease of understanding)
 - Maintainer ease of updates